Luchanso/3angle/README.md

 This three in row game (now its only prototype) for android/ios/social and other platforms.
 Engine: phaser.io (js).
 If you Designer or Game Developer or you want help me with other things, then just write to me via [issue](https://github.com/Luchanso/3angle/issues) or email oleg@loutchansky.com

+> If you want to go quickly, go alone.
+>
+> If you want to go far, go together.
+>
+> ~African proverb.

 ![img](https://cloud.githubusercontent.com/assets/2098777/18150825/7e5a1964-6ff2-11e6-934c-75d82246bc66.png)